IIEleven11/StyleTTS2FineTune/README.md

 2. Run the script.
 3. This script will create the train_list.txt and val_list.txt files.

+- OOD_list.txt comes from the LibriTTS dataset.
+The following are some things to consider taken from this write up https://github.com/yl4579/StyleTTS2/discussions/81

+1.
 At this point, you should have everything you need to fine-tune.